 - 56% of consumers prefer to share product feedback with brands directly through SMS, so if you’re looking for reviews, targeting your SMS subscribers may be the way to go.

 - Over the last 10 years, more than 2.2 billion people used their mobile devices to play games.
 Although it’s free to play a majority of games, users can personalize their avatars using virtual currency and pay to have their comments at the top on noticeboards.
-Ensure that your users are providing appropriate comments and avatar names through content moderation, especially if your gaming app or site caters to minors.
+Ensure that your users are providing appropriate comments and avatar names through user generated content moderation, especially if your gaming app or site caters to minors.

 2.2 billion users play games on their smartphones, many of which will pay to display their content on noticeboards.

 - While revenue in the dating app market increased to $3.08 billion in 2020, 41% of participants in one study report being concerned with scams such as fake profiles.